earlham-sherlock/earlham-sherlock.github.io/doc/loaders/load_localization_data.md

 - source_db: UniProtKB DBref - if the source db is present in UniProtKB DBref, otherwise just put the database name, mandatory
 - score: float value between 0 and 1, optional (just skip the attribute if it is not present)

+[This is](https://github.com/NetBiol/sherlock/tree/master/loaders/bgee) our script that makes the database conversion.

 ---

-## STEP 3: register landing tables in Presto:
+**STEP 3: register landing tables in Presto**

 For each molecular interaction database we need to register a table in the landing zone: